awesomeWaves/FF8/README.md

 * Tied along with routing from previous point; I may need to find a distance between values that would naturally cause the 4th formation.
+  This is values > 240 on the danger limit table.
   This would be very important to potentially:
                                                 Get bats in Fire Cavern,
                                                 Get 3 Soldiers on Bridge in Dollet